-If you have a PayPal Business or Premier account, you can use the PayPal Button Factory to create the HTML code need to place a PayPal button on your website.
+If you have a PayPal Business or Premier account, you can use the PayPal Button Creation Tool to create the HTML code needed to place a PayPal button on your website.
 The generated HTML code, when pasted onto one of your website pages, displays a PayPal button that lets customers use their PayPal account to purchase the item(s) associated with the button.

-The Button Factory generates HTML code for the entire range of PayPal buttons, including Buy Now, shopping cart, donation, and subscription buttons.
-Using the Button Factory, create the HTML code for each PayPal button you need on your website.
+The Button Creation Tool generates HTML code for the entire range of PayPal buttons, including Buy Now, shopping cart, donation, and subscription buttons.
+Using the Button Creation Tool, create the HTML code for each PayPal button you need on your website.
 Then, copy and paste the HTML code to the appropriate spot on your website.
 It's as easy as that, PayPal handles all the back-end processing for your business payments.

-To access the Button Factory, log into your PayPal account and navigate to the Create PayPal Payment Button page:
+Log into your PayPal account and open the Create PayPal Payment Button page, as follows:

 - After logging in to PayPal, select the Merchant Services tab, then click My Saved Buttons under Tools and Settings.